larsvilhuber/NBER-2024-presentation/21_advantages.md

 ## Existing technology

 - Containers are well-known technology, including in other sciences
-- Used by online services (Codeocean, but also Overleaf, etc.)
+- Used by online services (Codeocean, Onyxia, but also Overleaf, etc.)

 ## Scalability